LOOSE-LIPS/loose-lips-2.0/src/routes/blog/slipmatt/index.md

   - imported/slipmatt/image1014.jpeg
 description: >-
-  Tomorrow, for the 4th edition of our Jungle/Hardcore event series in Manchester, we&#39;re welcoming an absolute legend, a man responsible for so much musical history that followed him&#8230;DJ Slipmatt! https://www.facebook.com/events/2560145147446444/ Ahead of the event, we jumped on the blower and had a quick natter!
+  Tomorrow, for the 4th edition of our Jungle/Hardcore event series in Manchester, we;re welcoming an absolute legend, a man responsible for so much musical history that followed him&#8230;DJ Slipmatt! https://www.facebook.com/events/2560145147446444/ Ahead of the event, we jumped on the blower and had a quick natter!
 What was your first experience of a proper rave?
 Probably 1988 [...]Read More...